-The Panel considered that there is a high level of nudity in the image and that the image is overtly sexualised.
-The Panel determined that the image is not appropriate for the relevant broad audience which would likely include children.
+The Panel considered that the image is overtly sexual and not appropriate for the relevant broad audience which would likely include children.

 Section 2.4 Conclusion

 The Panel determined the advertisement did not treat sex, sexuality and nudity with sensitivity to the relevant audience and did breach Section 2.4 of the Code.